samoline1/G.O.D/README.md

 ### 1. Train Endpoint (Miners Only)

-The train endpoint allows you to initiate a fine-tuning job for a language model.
-It takes a dataset, a model, and a dataset type as input and enqueues the job for processing.
-The job is then processed by a worker in a separate Docker container.
+The train endpoint allows you to initiate a fine-tuning job.
+Takes a dataset, a model, and a dataset type as input and enqueues the job for processing.
+The job is then processed by a worker in a separate Docker container, the idea is to allow for expansion to kubernetes seemlessly.

 #### Endpoint: POST /train/

 ##### Request Body:
 - `dataset`: Path to the dataset file or Hugging Face dataset name
 - `model`: Name or path of the model to be trained
-- `dataset_type`: Type of the dataset (e.g., "instruct", "pretrain", "alpaca", or a custom one like I shared with you)
+- `dataset_type`: Type of the dataset (e.g., "instruct", "pretrain", "alpaca", or a custom one like I shared with you below)
 - `file_format`: Format of the dataset file (e.g., "csv", "json", "hf") - csv and json are local formats, hf is a Hugging Face dataset which the container will download.

 Example request: